-This project led by Barnsley Metropolitan Council builds on previously completed discovery work and aims to define an end-to-end Income Management System (IMS) proposition for users.
+This project (also known as ‘Better income management and e-payment systems’) led by Barnsley Metropolitan Council builds on previously completed discovery work and aims to define an end-to-end Income Management System (IMS) proposition for users.

 Working with Dorset County Council and Huntingdonshire District Council, the project looks to design various components of the service wrap and to develop a new product for processing and reconciliation of payments received.
 The project also explores systems in use across local government, with a view to understanding how the current marketplace meets council needs.

 - A better experience for those who use and deliver payment and income services by designing a user-centered service that meets their needs

 - Value for money: demonstrating that councils can save money and run more efficient processes by adopting the future service

 - Open by design: sharing an open, configurable, cloud hosted system with a flexible support model that councils can absorb